fossasia/open-event-organizer-android/README.md

 ### Project Conventions

-There is certain conventions we follow in the project, we recommend that you become familiar with these so that the development process is uniform for everyone:
+There are certain conventions we follow in the project, we recommend that you become familiar with these so that the development process is uniform for everyone:

 #### Dependency Injection